 Tramontana is a very strong wind that comes from the north and the consequences are not that good.
 Suddenly the sea changed, waves shaking our kayaks, and we could see the boats returning to the port.
 It’s was nature showing its power!
 Pau took us to a safe place near the beach where we had great fun playing games of trying to stand on the kayak or even changing positions.

 What an adventure!
 Cycling, hiking, kayaking, not to mention the amazing and proud people we met in Catalunya.
 The 3 days itinerary is suitable for everybody, you can do it on your pace, no rush, you can be sure the support car will be ways there for you.
 Take time to enjoy the beautiful fields, landscapes, and ancient villages.
-Don’t forget to recharge the batteries with the delicious Catalan food and wine!
+Don’t forget to recharge the batteries with delicious Catalan food and wine!

 Now a summary to help you to organize your adventure trip full of sports in Catalunya:

 How to get there to Catalunya

-Flights: Girona or Barcelona airports operate flights to everywhere.
-Including low-cost options.
-To find the best deal check Skyscanner or Expedia.
-From both cities you can take a bus to San Joan de les Abadesses.
+Flights: Girona or Barcelona airports operate flights everywhere, including low-cost options.
+To find the best deal check Skyscanner or Kiwi.com.
+From both cities, you can take a bus to San Joan de les Abadesses.

 Train: Girona and Barcelona are again the hub.
 Consider a Eurail Pass, we wrote a great guide about the pros & cons of using a Eurail Pass.
 After the train, you can take a bus ride to San Joan de les Abadesses.